 The number of seamounts, globally, is not known.
-However, many studies have estimated the number and density of seamounts and knolls based on satellite altimetry, and extrapolated to poorly known areas, indicating that there are likely to be more than 200,000 seamounts and knolls in the world's oceans, with the density of seamounts being higher in the northwest Pacific Ocean than in other regions.35
+However, many studies have estimated the number and density of seamounts and knolls based on satellite altimetry, and extrapolated to poorly known areas, indicating that there are likely to be more than 200,000 seamounts and knolls in the world's oceans, with the density of seamounts being higher in the northwest Pacific Ocean than in other regions.35 tend to be smaller in size and height.

-The seamounts formed by off-axis magmatism at the mid-ocean ridge occupy the vast majority of the seafloor, but they tend to be smaller in size and height.
 By comparison, seamounts formed in island arcs occur in smaller numbers, but with very strong magmatism, and many of which form the eruptive volcanoes that often rise above the sea level.
 As for the intra-plate seamounts, they are often medium to large in size and distribute as a seamount chain.
 The number is estimated to be about 12,000.
 They are formed by continuous magmatism in a fixed hot spot, growing from small seamounts to large ones.
 At the same time, the magmatic activities gradually weaken as the tectonic plate moves away from the hot spot.
 Longterm wave erosion can shave off the top of seamounts eventually forming guyots with flat surfaces.
-The subsiding seamount usually experiences drainage lake deposition and develops the formation of a biological atoll.
+The subsiding seamount experiences drainage deposition and develops the formation of a biological atoll.
 When a seamount reaches the trench as the plate moves it breaks and collapses, and even disintegrates due to the bending of the subducting plate, and finally subducts into the trench that finishes its evolution story.36